Carve a Silver Ring: Wax Carving and Casting

 Emily is a Sydney based creative who works with diverse materials and technologies.
 She has presented work in many group shows, as well as exhibiting solo.
 Environmental and ethical concerns inform and motivate her works which include jewellery forms and tableware objects within her practice.

 She is a resident artist and director of SquarePeg Studios alongside teaching various classes in SquarePeg Studio's classroom.
-Emily also moonlights at the University of NSW Art and Design Campus.
+Emily also moonlights at the University of NSW Art and Design Campus as a sessional lecturer and technical officer in the campus workshops across multiple disciplines including jewellery.

 - Students will be introduced to a variety of wax working techniques, including carving and mouldable wax forming.

-- On day one, students will have the opportunity to experiment with different types of wax and make two wax rings that will be cast by a commercial caster.
+- On day one, students will have the opportunity to experiment with hard wax and make a carved wax ring that will be cast by a commercial caster.

 - On day two, students will clean up the castings and also learn additional tips and tricks for making wax models.